ee-minikube/hello/README.md

 ### Dockerfile

 View the Dockerfile with your favourite editor Dockerfile.
-It builds the Golang helloworld app in debian stretch docker container and deploys to latest alpine - then pushes to local registry running on port 5000.
+It builds the Golang helloworld app in debian stretch docker container and deploys to latest alpine - then pushes to eu.gcr.io/guestbook-171610/helloworld:latest - note you will need to set up your own registry see below .

 ```bash
 FROM golang:1.13.6-stretch as builder